ehamberg/typeclassopedia-md/typeclassopedia.md

 * [`ListT`{.haskell}](http://hackage.haskell.org/packages/archive/transformers/latest/doc/html/Control-Monad-Trans-List.html) adds non-determinism (however, see the discussion of `ListT`{.haskell} below).
 * [`ContT`{.haskell}](http://hackage.haskell.org/packages/archive/transformers/latest/doc/html/Control-Monad-Trans-Cont.html) adds continuation handling.

-For example, `StateT s Maybe`{.haskell} is an instance of `Monad`{.haskell}; computations of type `StateT s Maybe a`{.haskell} may fail, and have access to a mutable state of type `s`{.haskell}.
+For example, `StateT s Maybe`{.haskell} is an instance of `Monad`{.haskell}; computations of type `StateT s Maybe a`{.haskell} may fail, and have access to a mutable state of type `s`.
 Monad transformers can be multiply stacked.
 One thing to keep in mind while using monad transformers is that the order of composition matters.
 For example, when a `StateT s Maybe a`{.haskell} computation fails, the state ceases being updated (indeed, it simply disappears); on the other hand, the state of a `MaybeT (State s) a`{.haskell} computation may continue to be modified even after the computation has "failed".
 This may seem backwards, but it is correct.
 Monad transformers build composite monads “inside out”; `MaybeT (State s) a`{.haskell} is isomorphic to `s -> (Maybe a, s)`{.haskell}.
 (Lambdabot has an indispensable `@unmtl`{.haskell} command which you can use to “unpack” a monad transformer stack in this way.)
 Intuitively, the monads become "more fundamental" the further down in the stack you get, and the effects of a given monad "have precedence" over the effects of monads further up the stack.
 Of course, this is just handwaving, and if you are unsure of the proper order for some monads you wish to combine, there is no substitute for using `@unmtl`{.haskell} or simply trying out the various options.

 ## Definition and laws